 Nobody lives there

-This is a story not about political confrontation, but about people’s connection to their land and what they are willing to do to protect it.
+This story is not about political protest.
+It is about people’s connection to their land and what they are willing to do to protect it.

-In January 2019, a project of a new garbage reform was adopted, its main goal is to solve the crisis in Moscow.
-According to this project, solid household waste from the capital will be transported by rail to sparsely populated Northern areas of the country and buried there in specially equipped landfills.
-It was said that no one lives in the territories chosen for waste disposal.
-But in fact, this was not true.
+In January 2019, a new waste management reform was introduced, aimed at resolving Moscow’s growing waste crisis.
+According to the plan, solid household waste from the capital would be transported by rail to sparsely populated regions of the country and buried in specially designated landfills.
+It was claimed that no one lived in the selected areas.
+In reality, this was not the case.

 Publications: